wtm-oss/wtm-oss.github.io/README.md

 # Women Tech Makers, Pune
-This is the repository for official website of WTM, Pune
+This is the repository for official website of WTM, Pune.
 Link: [Official Web Page](https://wtm-oss.github.io/)

 # Maintainers